-Freehold land is stated at its revalued amounts in the statement of financial position, being the fair value at the date of revaluation.
+Freehold land is stated at its revalued amounts in the consolidated and separate statements of financial position, being the fair value at the date of revaluation.
 Revaluations are performed with sufficient regularity such that the carrying amount does not differ materially from that which would be determined using fair values at the end of the reporting period.
 Any revaluation increase arising on the revaluation of freehold land is recognised in other comprehensive income and accumulated in equity.